gguillotte/mdsrd5/mdsrd5.md

 A successful DC 20 Strength check is necessary to pry the cover open.
 The cover can also be smashed open.
 A character in the pit can also attempt to disable the spring mechanism from the inside with a DC 15 Dexterity check using thieves' tools, provided that the mechanism can be reached and the character can see.
 In some cases, a mechanism (usually hidden behind a secret door nearby) opens the pit.

 ***Spiked Pit.*** This pit trap is a simple, hidden, or locking pit trap with sharpened wooden or iron spikes at the bottom.
 A creature falling into the pit takes 11 (2d10) piercing damage from the spikes, in addition to any falling damage.
 Even nastier versions have poison smeared on the spikes.
-In that case, anyone taking piercing damage from the spikes must also make a DC 13 Constitution saving throw, taking an 22 (4d10) poison damage on a failed save, or half as much damage on a successful one.
+In that case, anyone taking piercing damage from the spikes must also make a DC 13 Constitution saving throw, taking 22 (4d10) poison damage on a failed save, or half as much damage on a successful one.

 #### Poison Darts